 Scotch, Reborn — An Ipoh Icon Returns

-I’ll confess: I was never a regular diner at the old Scotch.
-But this grand reopening—with the name streamlined to simply Scotch and Chef Simon Lee now commanding the kitchen—finally drew me in with purpose.
-If Simon was at the helm, I knew exactly what I had to order.
+Although I was never a regular diner at the old Scotch, this grand reopening, with the name streamlined to simply Scotch and the talented Chef Simon Lee helming the kitchen, finally drew me in with a sense of purpose.
+If Simon was running the show, I knew exactly what I had to order.

 Fish & Chips — A Triumph

-Fish and Chips is my personal litmus test for English comfort food, and Simon delivered a small revelation.
-The halibut arrived cloaked in a batter so light and crisp it practically shattered at the touch of my fork.
-Inside, the fish was divine—white, moist, tender to the point of melting.
-A plate like this makes one pause, lean back, and offer thanks to the culinary gods.
+Fish and Chips is my benchmark for English comfort fare, and Simon was not about to let me down.
+The halibut arrived encased in a batter so feather-light and crisp it practically shattered on the fork.
+Inside, the fish was sublime— white, moist, and meltingly tender.
+A plate of Fish and Chips this good makes you sit back and sigh with gratitude.

-The beef was perfection: beautifully pink in the centre, leaning toward medium, yet juicy enough to appease even the medium-rare loyalists.
-The duxelles—an aromatic blend of mushrooms, herbs, and shallots—wrapped the meat in an earthy embrace.
-And the pastry… golden, crisp, fragrant.
-Then there was the sauce.
-Deep, velvety, sophisticated—pulling the whole dish together with an elegant flourish.
+The beef was cooked to absolute perfection: beautifully pink in the center, leaning toward medium but with just enough juiciness to satisfy even the medium-rare purists.
+The duxelles—a fine blend of mushrooms, herbs, and shallots—were elegantly seasoned and wrapped the meat in a rich, earthy embrace.
+The pastry crust was everything a Wellington lover dreams of: golden, crisp, aromatic.
+And then…the sauce.
+Deep, velvety, and nuanced, tying the entire dish together in one elegant flourish.
+But let me backtrack.

 Pizzas